regularjs/guide/en/README.md

-__Author's english is poor, so the guide may looks obscure. if you can help me to improve this document, please [contact us](mailto:87399126@163.com) __
+__The author's english is poor, so the guide may looks obscure. if you can help me to improve this document, please [contact me](mailto:87399126@163.com) __